DevCycleHQ/devcycle-docs/docs/essentials/projects.md

 :::

 ### From the Dashboard
-To update a Project, click the Edit button on the Project's row on the Project list.
-This will bring up the editing window, which allows you to modify the Projects Name and Description.
+Navigate to your user settings by clicking on your avatar in the upper right hand corner of the screen or clicking the cog icon (⚙️) in the top navbar.
+Once on the settings page click the `Edit` button on the Project's row on the Project list.
+This will bring up the editing window, which allows you to modify the relevant settings.

 ---